crumpstrr33/templates/README.md

 # A collection of all my templates
-1. My Curriculum Vitae
+1. Curriculum Vitae
-1. My beamer template for talks
+1. Beamer template for talks
+1. Homework template